pyunramura/linuxserver-mods_wireguard-pia/README.md

 ---

-This container-mod is packaged for installation within linuxserver containers by defining `-e DOCKER_MODS=pyunramura/wireguard-pia` or `-e DOCKER_MODS=ghcr.io/pyunramura/wireguard-pia` in the container's configuration.
+This container-mod is packaged for installation within linuxserver containers by defining:

+`-e DOCKER_MODS=pyunramura/wireguard-pia`  or

+`-e DOCKER_MODS=ghcr.io/pyunramura/wireguard-pia`

+in the container's configuration.

 This mod was built for the [**linuxserver/transmission**](https://fleet.linuxserver.io/image?name=linuxserver/transmission) image, but should be usable with any linuxserver image that would benefit from a wireguard VPN tunnel.